zSuperx/zSuperx.github.io/content/index.md

 title: Home
 ---

 Hey there, my name is zSuper.
-I love making OS-level tools, Discord Bots, and other fun projects such as this website.
-I hope you enjoy your stay!
+I'm a low-level fanatic with a passion for Nix/NixOS.
+I love making OS-level tools, Discord bots, and other fun projects such as this website!
+I hope you enjoy your stay.

 ## My Links